15 Places To Visit In Rajasthan Near Delhi For A Scenic Escapade

-A breathtaking vista of the magnificent Hawa Mahal standing elegantly in Jaipur.
+A breathtaking vista of the magnificent Neemrana Fort standing elegantly

 As far as weekend breaks from Delhi go, Rajasthan has numerous places where one can find a taste of its rich history, culture, and natural splendour.
 In this blog, we explore those places to visit in Rajasthan near Delhi that are attributed to being perfect short-distance options.
 Whether one is interested in history, a nature lover, or intends to take a break from Delhi’s noise, these places to visit near Delhi are apt.
 Now, let’s dive into the best of Delhi’s nearby tourist attractions that reflect the dynamic spirit of Rajasthan.